 A new and welcome addition to my kit is a battle rope.
 This is simply the type of thing you'd expect to see securing a boat to a wharf.
 It's suprising how using your arms to wave the ends of it around really gets the heart rate going.
 No impact on the legs with this one either.
 It's portable but does take up some space.
 What equipment is worth getting?
 This will depend on your individual situation.
 Factors such as whether you need to limit impact from activities like running and the space you've got available for equipment will matter.
 Where you're going to workout needs to be considered as well.
 Much can be done at a public outdoor gym with no additional equipment.
 Exercising at home can be made more effective with just 1 or 2 pieces of equipment.
 Again it depends on individual needs, fitness level, what you're most likely to enjoy and any physical issues or limitations.
 Price is another factor, although to a large extent the value is determined by how much use you get from the purchase.
 Some of my clients have had incredible use from 4-5 items of gear in their garage.
 On the other hand we all know that a lot of exercise equipment gets little love and attention and so in practice is of little real value.
 What would a professional reccomend?
 The adjustable dumbbell sets offer so much flexibility, versatility and chance to progress.
 They won't cost you the earth either.
 If you're looking to add something more to walking and also various other cardio movements then a weighted vest is a great tool.
 You can even wear one while doing strength workouts to give greater challenge to push ups, pull ups, lunges and more.
 If you are thinking of getting a cardio machine for your home, then give serious consideration to a cross trainer/elliptical.
 If possible, try one out to see if you like it, as I wouldn't describe it as a natural movement.
 Without spending upwards of $800-$1000 on a cardio machine, it's certainly possible to get a few other effective pieces of exercise equipment for around $200.
 One thing to keep in mind is that new gear can create a degree of excitement and interest, but hoping equipment will inspire and motivate is typically a poor strategy.
 The novelty will wear off quickly and you're faced with the reality that willingness to put in consistent effort with fitness is largely about intrinsic motivation.
 Part of this reality is the inevitable challenge of getting started on sessions when you really don't feel like it.
 In truth this is an understated part of personal training- it makes exercise happen when it otherwise wouldn't.
 Whereas the latest and greatest equipment doesn't have that effect on an ongoing basis, if at all!
 Have questions about exercise equipment?
 Get in contact with me for free no obligation advice- I have no affiliation or vested interest with any equipment company!
 Need a program to get some value from your exercise equipment?
 Have a look at my online programming options.
 I also offer mobile personal training in Frenchs Forest, Belrose, Davidson, Terrey Hills, St Ives, Forestville, Killarney Heights, Roseville, East Linfield, Seaforth, Mosman.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog(don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below #fitnessequipment #exerciseequipment #gymequipment #personaltrainer #personaltraining
+Please share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below #fitnessequipment #exerciseequipment #gymequipment #personaltrainer #personaltraining